 With the Mount Panorama Punish just under a week away everything is now in place for race day.

 It’s that time of the preparation where you start looking towards the mental and tactical aspect of the race.
-During the week of the race there is not a great deal you can do to make any further physical gains so make sure you running has a purpose is contributing to a good run on the day.
+With a week until race day now, there is not a great deal you can do to make any further physical gains so make sure you running has a purpose is contributing to a good run on the day.
 If you have put the last three tips into good use you should be in good shape for the event and this tip is about mentally preparing for your very own #onehotlap.

-Mental Rehearsal: best performance comes from making sure you are as mentally prepared as you are physically.
+Mental Rehearsal: Best performance comes from making sure you are as mentally prepared as you are physically.
 Visualisation is very important.
-Being mindfully prepared for the climb, descent and the twists and turns of the course will go a long way to making sure on race day your able to run to plan.
+Being mindfully prepared for the climb, descent and the twists and turns of the course will go a long way to making sure on race day you’re able to run to plan.
 Mental cues and markers are also good for improving performance and by having a few key markers or cue points on course you can mentally check off the little goals throughout the race.
-Finally having a mantra is a great way of internally reinforcing your motivation to finish the race, key words, chants or the like are good ways of shifting the physical struggle and focusing on meeting your race based goal on the day.
+Finally having a mantra is a great way of internally reinforcing your motivation to finish the race, keywords, chants or the like are good ways of shifting the physical struggle and focusing on meeting your race-based goal on the day.

 I’ll see you very soon and remember please say g’day on the day.
 I’ll be running a warm-up prior to the race and as always, each week at 6pm UP Coaching Bathurst meets with a fully coached training session focused on making sure everyone can achieve their goals.
 Everyone is welcome and catered for.